mlflow/mlflow/docs/source/projects.rst

           data_file: path
         command: "python validate.py {data_file}"

-As you can see, the file can specify a name and :ref:`a Conda or Docker environment
+The file can specify a name and :ref:`a Conda or Docker environment
 <mlproject-specify-environment>`, as well as more detailed information about each entry point.
 Specifically, each entry point defines a :ref:`command to run <mlproject-command-syntax>` and :ref:`parameters to pass to the command <project_parameters>` (including data types).